-Manamorphosis: 2018 Autumn Fashion Must Haves
+Manamorphosis: 2018 Autumn Wardrobe Essentials - Mandatory

 This past weekend was the Autumn Equinox, marking the point each year when day and night share an equal amount of time.
 It’s also a marker for when the days begin to shorten as we transition into the holidays.

-Even in LA, it’s really apparent that summer’s pretty much over.
-Now, we’re in that weird transitional period where you can still sort of wear summer clothes, but you’ll have to start pulling out your cold-weather staples.
+Even in L.A., it’s really apparent that summer’s pretty much over.
+Now we’re in that weird transitional period where you can still sort of wear summer clothes, but you’ll have to start gathering your autumn wardrobe essentials.

 Super Stylin’: First Images Of The Air Jordan XXXIII

 You don’t need to do a major overhaul in order to get ready for fall.
-There are just a few essentials you’ll need to pull off being fashion forward.
+There are just a few essentials you’ll need to be fashion-forward.
 This autumn, these are the go-to pieces that will help you evolve your wardrobe without looking tired or dated.

 Sporty Plaid Blazer

-You can mix and match your pants and dress shirts as long as you have a statement jacket that can be dressed up and down like this COOFANDY Plaid Tweed Blazer in Coffee.
-It can be dressed up with black or brown slacks or down with your favorite pair of jeans.
+You can mix and match your pants and dress shirts as long as you have a statement jacket like this COOFANDY Plaid Tweed Blazer in Coffee.
+It can be dressed up with black or brown slacks or dressed down with your favorite pair of jeans.
 Plus, the rich coffee color is perfect for any parties you might have from now until Thanksgiving.
 It’s got a lovely modern fit, notch lapel, two front flap pockets and fully lined.
 It sells for less than $50 making it not just a must have, but a steal.

 Denim Dress Shirt/Jacket

-Layering Denim is so hot right now, I am kind of surprised Derek Zoolander’s not the poster boy for the look.
+Layering denim is so hot right now, I’m kind of surprised Derek Zoolander’s not the poster boy for the look.
 It’s really hard to over-do the denim-on-denim look these days.
 As long as you stick with similar shades, you’ll be fine to layer up.
 I recommend this SIR7 Denim Dress Shirt.
-It’s 100% cotton and is light enough to wear with a t-shirt underneath once it gets cold.
+It’s 100% cotton and is light enough to wear with a T-shirt underneath once it gets cold.
 You can pair it with a HOW’ON Sherpa Lined Denim Jacket in the color 835 blue, which will layer perfectly with most blue denim.

 Bold Printed Dress Shirts

 This autumn you can really pop by adding a bold printed dress shirt to your wardrobe.
 WHATLEES Printed Dress Shirt in Ba0070-navy is a beautiful blue print that will seamlessly work with jeans or dress pants.
-Depending on the occasion you could dress this up for a night on the town just as easily as you could dress it down for a work meeting.
+Depending on the occasion, you could dress this up for a night on the town just as easily as you could dress it down for a work meeting.
 As long as you’re expressing yourself with a bold print and rich, jewel tones, you can’t go wrong.

 Best Face Forward: Easy Skin Care Routine For Men